Hurricane Orlene (2022)

 Hurricane Orlene was a powerful tropical cyclone that caused minor damage to the Pacific coast of Mexico in October 2022.
 The cyclone was the sixteenth named storm, ninth hurricane, and third major hurricane of the 2022 Pacific hurricane season.
-Orlene originated from a low-pressure area off the coast of Mexico.
+Orlene originated from a low-pressure area that formed early on September 28 off the coast of Mexico, where a small area of concentrated showers improved in organization, forming Orlene.
 Moving towards the north, Orlene gradually strengthened, becoming a hurricane on October 1 and reaching its peak intensity the following day with winds of 115 kn.
 Orlene made landfall just north of the Nayarit and Sinaloa border, with winds of 75 kn.
 Soon afterward, Orlene rapidly weakened and became a tropical depression, eventually dissipating over the Sierra Madre Occidental late on October 4.

 Orlene prompted the issuance of hurricane and tropical storm watches and warnings for Northwestern Mexico.
 The storm's knocked out power to nearly 49,092 customers in two states.
 Orlene caused minor damage to many schools.
 Damage in San Blas exceeded MX$12 million (US$600,000), though the total damage in Mexico was unknown.